bpulluta/REopt-Scenario-Analysis/README.md

    Note: You need to have Julia installed on your system.
 This project was developed with Julia 1.6+.

-3. Ensure you have the necessary licenses for commercial packages (e.g., HiGHS).

-4. Install Jupyter if you haven't already.
+3. Install Jupyter if you haven't already.
 You can do this via pip:
    ```
    pip install jupyter
    ```

-5. Install the Julia kernel for Jupyter:
+4. Install the Julia kernel for Jupyter:
    ```julia
    using Pkg
    Pkg.add("IJulia")